-VorpX is a 3D driver that allows you to play normal PC games in VR and if you have not tried the software yet then you should definitely check out our review on VorpX.
+VorpX is a 3D driver that allows you to play normal PC games in VR, and if you have not tried the software yet, you should check out our review on VorpX.

-Now the VorpX is a pretty amazing software but you need to purchase it and many might not be willing to do that.
-So, for all you guys out there, we have dished out some free alternatives that you could go for if you want to try playing your favorite game in VR.
+Now the VorpX is a pretty amazing software, but you need to purchase it, and many might not be willing to do that.
+So, we have dished out some free alternatives that you could go for if you want to try playing your favorite game in VR for all you guys out there.

-After going through a few Reddit posts and doing some research we found out that there are three popular software that would help you play a normal game in VR.
+After going through a few Reddit posts and doing some research, we found out that three popular software would help you play a normal game in VR.

 They are Vireo Perception, TriDef, and Vorpx.
-However, TriDef apparently shut down and there is no particular reason.
-Although this does mean that we are missing out on a free alternative.
+However, TriDef shut down, and there is no particular reason.
+However, this does mean that we are missing out on a free alternative.

-Now, the VorpX is a paid software so the only free alternative that remains is the Vireo Perception.
-So, as you can see for yourself you do not have much choice here.
+The VorpX is a paid software, so the only free alternative that remains is the Vireo Perception.
+So, as you can see for yourself, you do not have much choice here.

-Let’s discuss the remaining two in detail and see which one of them is better than the other.
+Let’s discuss the remaining two in detail and see which one is better than the other.

 Vireo Perception is the only free alternative at the moment if you want to play your normal games in 3D.
 It works pretty well with your Oculus Rift and the HTC Vive.

-In terms of the time that they emerged, I would not go as far as saying that Vireo Perception is an alternative since it was the first VR driver that was developed.
+When they emerged, I would not go as far as saying that Vireo Perception is an alternative since it was the first VR driver.